Fueling Stem Cell Power: The Role of Nutrients in Regeneration and Repair

 • Polyphenols: A broad class of antioxidants found in berries, green tea, and pomegranate.
 They can help reduce cellular senescence (aging) and improve cellular resilience, including that of stem cells, by mitigating oxidative damage and inflammation.

-Nutrients in Highest Demand — and the Case for Smart Supplementation
+Nutrients in High Demand — Why Supplementation Matters

 Among the wide array of nutrients, amino acids and silica are particularly critical due to their foundational roles in collagen formation and tissue integrity throughout the body.